 The Trust may issue additional Trust Units (including Offered Units), and the Partnership may issue additional securities (including LP Units), in the future.
 The authorized number of Trust Units for issuance by the Trust and the authorized number of LP units for issuance by the Partnership is unlimited.
 Such additional securities may be issued without the approval of Trust Unitholders, and may be issued in such number and for such price as is determined in the sole discretion of the Manager or the General Partner, as applicable.
 Trust Unitholders have no pre-emptive rights in connection with such additional issuances.
 It is not possible to predict the effect, if any, that future issuances of securities will have on the fair market value of the Offered Units.
-With any additional issuance of Trust Units by the Trust or LP Units by the Partnership, Trust Unitholders will experience dilution.
-Trust Unitholders who invest after a particular Eligible Investment is acquired will be entitled to receive the same distributions as a Trust Unitholder who invested before such Eligible Investment was acquired and will therefore be entitled to the equivalent benefits or disadvantages as each other Trust Unitholder.
+With any additional issuance of Trust Unitholders who invest after a particular Eligible Investment is acquired will be entitled to receive the same distributions as a Trust Unitholder who invested before such Eligible Investment was acquired and will therefore be entitled to the equivalent benefits or disadvantages as each other Trust Unitholder.